operator-playground-io/Docker-tile/tutorials/docker-101.md

 #

-***In the upcoming section "Use Red Hat Universal Base Images" , you will learn about different Red Hat based rhel/ubi base images and advantages of using them to create your application containers.***
+***In the upcoming section "Containerization Best Practices", you will learn about using Red Hat Universal base images (rhel/ubi) and advantages of using them to create your application containers.***